 9. Beef Up Your Interview Skills

-If you’re fortunate enough to have some job leads before departing for the new country, you’ll soon realize how necessary it is to prepare for interviewing situations that are slightly impersonal.
-Video chats and telephone conversations are just two examples, but they’re common, especially when there’s distance involved.
+If you’re fortunate enough to have some job leads before departing for the new country, you’ll soon realize how necessary it is to prepare for job interviewing situations that are slightly impersonal.
+Video interviews and telephone conversations are just two examples, but they’re common, especially when there’s distance involved.
 Practice thriving in those challenging circumstances so you’ll be able to do your best during the real thing.